mspnp/performance-optimization/TooManyInstances/docs/TooManyInstances.md

 ## Consequences of the solution

-The system should should be more scalable, offer a higher throughput (the system is wasting less time acquiring and releasing resources and is therefore able to spend more time doing useful work), and report fewer errors as the workload increases.
+The system should be more scalable, offer a higher throughput (the system is wasting less time acquiring and releasing resources and is therefore able to spend more time doing useful work), and report fewer errors as the workload increases.
 The following graph shows the load-test results for the sample application, using the same workload as before, but invoking the `GetProductAsync` method in the `SingleHttpClientInstance` controller:

 ![Throughput of the sample application reusing the same instance of an HttpClient object for each request][throughput-single-HTTPClient-instance]